aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l2-mlag-configuration.md

         # If set to 0 or the same vlan as mlag_peer_vlan, the mlag_peer_vlan will be used for L3 peering.
         mlag_peer_l3_vlan: <int; 0-4094; default=4093>

-        # IP address pool used for MLAG underlay L3 peering.
+        # IPv4 address pool used for MLAG underlay L3 peering.
 IP is derived from the node id.
         # Required when MLAG leafs present in topology and they are using a separate L3 peering VLAN.
         mlag_peer_l3_ipv4_pool: <str>

+        # IPv6 address pool used for MLAG underlay L3 peering.
+IP is derived from the node id.
+        # Required when MLAG leafs present in topology and they are using a separate L3 peering VLAN.
+        mlag_peer_l3_ipv6_pool: <str>

         # MLAG Peer Link (control link) SVI interface id.
         mlag_peer_vlan: <int; 1-4094; default=4094>